YoussoufIY/NBA-Draft-Analysis/README.md

 ![PPG](https://user-images.githubusercontent.com/113209883/206975720-346ad4af-648a-49f0-ad4d-e2b89f0bfbab.png)

-Referring at the scatter plot for average career points per game as a function of draft position above, we see a negative correlation with points per game and draft position.
+Referring to the scatter plot for average career points per game as a function of draft position above, we see a negative correlation with points per game and draft position.
 Moreover, we see that in general, as we move down the picks of the draft, the lower their average PPG they produce.
 The correlation between draft position and PPG was computed to be: -0.87.
 The p-value was computed to be: 0.001.
 These values suggest that the strength of association of these variables is high and statistically significant.

 Addressing the same question as above, **average APG** made by each group was also plotted as a function of draft position using the ```pandas``` and ```Matplotlib``` Python libraries.
 In addition, using the ```NumPy``` and ```sci-py``` Python libraries, the r and p correlation values were computed, and a linear regression analysis was performed.
 The above steps produced the following plot: